heygautam2001/QSpiders/SQL.md

       - syntax : NUMBER(Precision , [Scale]-->Optional)
         - precision -> it is used to determine the number of digits which are required to store any Integer value.The range for the precision is 1 to 38.There is no default value for precision.
-It is used to determine the number of digits which are required to store any decimal value within the decimal.
+        - Scale : It is used to determine the number of digits which are required to store any decimal value within the decimal.
         - The range of the scale is (-84 to 127)
         - The default value of scale is 0.
+        - Number(5,-2)---> 99999.00
+        - Number(4,-3) ----> 9999.000
    - constraints
         - constraints are the rule that area used to rules and restriction of each column
         - 1. UNIQUE
           2. NULL AND NOT NULL
           3. CHECK
-          4. PRIMARY KEY FOREIGN KEY
+          4. PRIMARY KEY
+          5. FOREIGN KEY
+          6. AutoIncrement and default .
       -  UNIQUE: It is used to avoid the repeated or duplicated value from the columns.
       - syntax: UNIQUE
       - NOT NUll : it is used to make the column is mandatory.